xichen-fy/Fira/README.md

 ```

 ### Notice
-Script directly accesses [huggingface](https://huggingface.co/) to load the dataset.
-Ensure a stable internet connection is available.
+This script directly accesses [huggingface](https://huggingface.co/) to load the C4 dataset, so please ensure a stable internet connection.

-C4 dataset may not be compatible with mirror sites.
-Tutorials for downloading and training using a local dataset are provided in `./download_use_c4`
+Alternatively, you can refer to the tutorials in ./download_use_c4 for using a local dataset.

 ## Fine-tuning LLaMA-7B